kisanbura/Linux-OS-Coursework/docs/week1.md

 6. ## Reflection

 This week I set up my Ubuntu Server VM and successfully connected to it using SSH from my host computer.
 I configured VirtualBox with both NAT and a Host-Only adapter and verified that the server received the correct IP address.
 I also collected system information using various Linux commands and created an architecture diagram.
 I initially encountered an issue where the host-only adapter was disabled and the VM did not receive an IP address, but fixing the adapter settings resolved the problem.
 Through this process I gained confidence in VirtualBox networking and remote administration.
+This foundation will support later security hardening and performance testing carried out in subsequent weeks.